NicholasMata/pitect/README.md

 # pitect

-NodeJS module used for detecting Raspberry Pi.
+NodeJS module used for detecting if node project is running on a Raspberry Pi.

+## Features

+- Detect if node project is running on a Raspberry Pi.
+- Detect the specific raspberry pi model.

 ## Install